What Is White Noise And Can It Help You Sleep?

 Brown noise, sometimes called Brownian noise, sounds even deeper than pink noise, and considerably deeper than white noise.
 It’s sometimes described as sounding like the deep roar of a waterfall.

-It’s not named after the color brown, but after Robert Brown, a botanist who first observed the random movement of particles suspended in a fluid, a phenomenon now known as Brownian motion.
+It’s not named after the colour brown, but after Robert Brown, a botanist who first observed the random movement of particles suspended in a fluid.
+This phenomenon is now known as Brownian motion.

 waterfall